Darts and black velvet, 1947

 Hjordis Genberg, 1947

-“Of course I knew who David Niven was,” Hjördis told a Swedish journalist, “but I wasn’t an expectant fan with my heart pounding as I stepped into the film studio – I was just a regular, curious visitor.”
+“Of course, I knew who David Niven was,” Hjördis told a Swedish journalist, “but I wasn’t an expectant fan with my heart pounding as I stepped into the film studio – I was just a regular, curious visitor.”

-“It was so quiet and peaceful, it must have been a break.
-So, my friends and I sat in a corner, where there were some empty chairs.”
+“It was so quiet and peaceful.
+It must have been a break.
+So, my friends and I sat in a corner where there were some empty chairs.”

 “I made myself comfortable in a canvas-backed chair.
 I never looked to see if there was a name on it.
 In fact, I didn’t even know that all the important people on a film set have a chair with their name on it.. or that it’s an unforgivable sin for anybody else to make use of it – especially nonentities like me.”